dv-lse/fdi-patent-innovate/data/README.md

 # Format: **results.csv**

-**It is unclear whether drilling down to specific regions will be useful.
+**It is unclear that drilling down to specific regions will be useful.
 An alternative approach is to aggregate by continent/technology pairs.
-In this case, put the continent name in the region column, and leave the region id empty.**
+In this case, put the continent name in the region column, and leave the region id empty.
+We will then add a continent field to the topography file.**

 *One line per technology/region pair, with the following columns*